So Help Me Girl: Gary Barlow version

 "So Help Me Girl" was covered by English singer and songwriter Gary Barlow, and released as the third single from his debut solo album, Open Road (1997), in the United Kingdom on July 14, 1997, and as the lead single from the album in the US later in the year.
 Following the success of the album in the UK, Barlow signed a record deal with Arista records for it to be released in the US.
 He reworked the album for the American market and subsequently released a remixed version of "So Help Me Girl" as the lead single there.

-Produced by David Foster, it was released in 65 countries around the world and topped the charts in 13 countries.
+Produced by David Foster, "So Help Me Girl" was released in 65 countries around the world and topped the charts in 13 countries.
 In the UK, it peaked at number 11 on the UK Singles Chart.
-And in the US, the single peaked at number 44 on the Billboard Hot 100, number three on the Billboard Adult Contemporary Chart and number 58 on the Billboard Radio Charts.
+In the US, the single peaked at number 44 on the Billboard Hot 100 (Barlow's only solo hit on that chart), number three on the Billboard Adult Contemporary Chart and number 58 on the Billboard Radio Charts.